It wasn’t murder, not really.

-I especially love carpet in good hotels; and old-time cinemas.
+I especially love the carpet in good hotels; and old-time cinemas.

-We didn’t have carpet when we were kids and I remember going to the cinema and sitting on the carpet and digging my fingers into the deep pile.
-I think that my dad thought I was a bit strange, but I could kick a football further than anyone my age so he probably preferred to dwell on that.
+We didn’t have a carpet when we were kids, and I remember going to the cinema and sitting on the carpet and digging my fingers into the deep pile.
+I think that my dad thought I was a bit strange, but I could kick a football further than anyone my age, so he probably preferred to dwell on that.

 Joe and his young wife had checked in earlier in the day.